daytonaio/content/definitions/20240819_definition_daytona workspace.md

 ---
-title: 'Daytona Workspace'
+title: "Daytona Workspace"
 description:
-  'A Daytona Workspace refers to a highly configurable and sandboxed coding environment provided by the Daytona development environment management platform.
-This workspace is tailored to streamline the development process by offering an instantly accessible, pre-configured setup that integrates seamlessly with Visual Studio Code (VS Code) or any other IDEs such as JetBrains suite of IDEs.'
+  "A Daytona Workspace refers to a highly configurable and sandboxed coding environment provided by the Daytona development environment management platform.
+This workspace is tailored to streamline the development process by offering an instantly accessible, pre-configured setup that integrates seamlessly with Visual Studio Code (VS Code) or any other IDEs such as JetBrains suite of IDEs."
 ---

 # Daytona Workspace